sauvala/cljs-vscode-extension/README.md

-# An example how to use CLJS and REPL to develope extensions for VSCode
+# An example how to use CLJS and REPL to develop extensions for VSCode

-Instructions how to easily develope VSCode extensions using Calva (https://github.com/BetterThanTomorrow/calva) and Shadow-cljs (https://github.com/thheller/shadow-cljs)
+Instructions how to easily develop VSCode extensions using Calva (https://github.com/BetterThanTomorrow/calva) and Shadow-cljs (https://github.com/thheller/shadow-cljs)

 ## Setup